The Keith Haring Foundation Inc

 -

-Letter of Inquiry (LOI) Stage: Organizations must first submit a Letter of Inquiry during one of four quarterly registration windows.
+Letter of Inquiry (LOI) Stage: Organisations must first submit a Letter of Inquiry during one of four quarterly registration windows.
 The Foundation is currently accepting LOIs for renewed funding from existing grantees.
 New grantees are being considered by invitation.

 -